igorsdub/DFI/README.md

 dynamics and molecular evolution via protein interaction networks: a new era in genomic medicine.
 Current Opinion in Structural Biology 35, 135–142 (2015).

+---

+# Funding and Acknowledgements

+The DFI library was develped by Avishek Kumar (avishek@asu.edu) at Arizona State University in the Ozkan Group under the following grants NIH-U54GM094599-05 and NIH-R21LM011941-02.
+It is licensed under the BSD 3-clause license.

+---